2019–20 East Bengal FC season: Matches

-Pre-Season Matches
+Preseason matches

-In preparation for the 2019-20 I-League, East Bengal FC have decided to play a set of pre-season friendly matches against ISL opponents.
-The first match was against 2018-19 Indian Super League Champions Bengaluru FC, on 6 November in Bengaluru.
+In preparation for the 2019–20 I-League, East Bengal FC have decided to play a set of preseason friendly matches against ISL opponents.
+The first match was against 2018–19 Indian Super League Champions Bengaluru FC, on 6 November in Bengaluru.
 East Bengal FC played NorthEast United FC in their second pre-season friendly match on 16 November at Guwahati.
 East Bengal FC played their final friendly against Jamshedpur FC on 21 November at Jamshedpur.